 Martin J. "Marty" McKenna is a citrus grower and operates McKenna Brothers, Inc., a privately owned citrus and harvesting operation.
 He has ownership in Dixie Belle Grove Partnership, Tombstone Grove Partnership, JMCK Enterprises, LLC, New Port Groves Partnership, EdMac Partnership, and McKenna Family Enterprises, LLC.
-Mr. McKenna is a Director, Officer, and has ownership interest in McKenna & Associates Citrus, Inc., M & M Groves, Inc., McKenna Harvesting, Inc., and Poachers Hammock Grove, Inc. He manages Firetower Grove Partnership.
+Mr. McKenna is a Director, Officer, and has ownership interest in McKenna Brothers, Inc., McKenna & Associates Citrus, Inc., McKenna Harvesting, Inc., and Poachers Hammock Grove, Inc. He manages Firetower Grove Partnership.
 Mr. McKenna serves on the Board of Florida's Natural Growers.
-He is a Director and Officer of Orange Growers Marketing Association, Inc. He is a former Chairman and currently serves on the Florida Citrus Commission.
+He is President and an Officer of Orange Growers Marketing Association, Inc. He is a former Chairman and currently serves on the Florida Citrus Commission.
 Mr. McKenna was elected to the Farm Credit of Southwest Florida board in 2009.
 His current term of office is 2021 - 2024.
 He is a current member of the Credit/Lending and Governance Committees.